AleziaKurdis/localAiNPC/README.md

 - Infrastructure scaling costs for hosting NPC logic
 - Maintenance overhead for real-time interaction systems

-If every NPC in a world required cloud inference, the cost would scale quickly and become impractical.
+If every NPC in a world required cloud inference, the cost could scale quickly and become impractical.

 By contrast: